usnistgov/SpectrumBrowser/unit-tests/README.md

 Copy this MSODConfig.json file to $HOME/.mosod to modify your own configuration.

 Start the mongo database server
+(wait till it initializes and announces that it is ready for accepting connections)

     sh start-db.sh
-    (wait till it initializes and announces that it is ready for accepting connections)

-Populate the DB with test data (I am using the LTE data as an example for test purposes)

-    define an environment variable TEST_DATA_HOME
+Populate the DB with test data (I am using the LTE data as an example for test purposes) Define an environment variable TEST_DATA_LOCATION where you want to put the test data.

+    export TEST_DATA_LOCATION=/test/data/location
-    mkdir $TEST_DATA_HOME
+    mkdir $TEST_DATA_LOCATION

 $TEST_DATA_LOCATION is where your test data will reside.
 Put the following files in $TEST_DATA_LOCATION: